Everything you need to know to get your kid started in kayaking

 How old do you have to be to paddle a kayak?

-*Disclaimer: Everything on this site is a matter of opinion, gathered from many hundreds of other's opinions, and should not be taken as professional advice.
+*Safety Legal Disclaimer: Everything on this site is a matter of opinion, gathered from experience and many hundreds of other's opinions, and should not be taken as professional advice.
 Please use the suggestions as a starting place to conduct your own research and make decisions based on what is safe for you and your family.
 Above all, I urge you to make smart choices and keep your kids and yourself safe.
 Kayaking is loads of fun, but you need to use your common sense and always err on the side of safety when there is any question of skill level, weather, etc.